 Diseases & Conditions : Non-Traumatic Emergencies

-The two greatest risks from most insect stings are allergic reaction (which occasionally could be fatal in some individuals) and infection (more common and less serious).
+The 2 greatest risks from most insect stings are allergic reaction (which can be fatal in some people) and infection (more common and less serious).

 Bees, wasps, yellow jackets, and hornets belong to a class of insects called Hymenoptera.
 Most insect stings cause only minor discomfort.
-Stings can occur anywhere on the body and can be painful and frightening.
-Over 95 percent of stings are from honey bees or yellow jackets.
-Fire ants, usually found in southern states, can sting multiple times, and the sites are more likely to become infected.
+Stings can happen anywhere on the body and can be painful and frightening.
+Most stings are from honey bees or yellow jackets.
+Fire ants, usually found in southern states, can sting multiple times.
+The sites of the stings are more likely to become infected.

 What are the symptoms of an insect sting?

 The following are the most common symptoms of insect stings.
-However, each individual may experience symptoms differently.
+However, each person may experience symptoms differently.
 Symptoms may include:

-Generalized symptoms that indicate a more serious and possibly life-threatening allergic reaction, including the following:
+Serious symptoms that indicate the possibly of a life-threatening allergic reaction, include: